awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-validation-cli.md

 63/63 log files valid
 ```

-## Checking Whether a Particular File was Delivered by CloudTrail<a name="cloudtrail-log-file-validation-cli-validate-logs-check-file"></a>
+## Checking whether a particular file was delivered by CloudTrail<a name="cloudtrail-log-file-validation-cli-validate-logs-check-file"></a>

 To check if a particular file in your bucket was delivered by CloudTrail, run `validate-logs` in verbose mode for the time period that includes the file\.
 If the file appears in the output of `validate-logs`, then the file was delivered by CloudTrail\.